BujjuIsABee/shimelinux/README.md

 ## How to use

 When you open ShimeLinux, a Shimeji will appear.
+You can right-click on a Shimeji to open a menu with options for that Shimeji, or click on the system tray icon for general options.

 To add more Shimeji, click the system tray icon and select "Choose Shimeji...."
 Then, click the "More..." button to open the `img` folder.
 Once you've added Shimeji to this folder, you can reopen the Shimeji chooser and select the Shimeji you want to appear when you run the program.
 Shimeji in the `img/unused` folder will be ignored.

+To close the program, right-click on a Shimeji or the system tray icon and select "Dismiss All."

 ## Compatibility/Troubleshooting

+Any Shimeji that works on the latest version of Shimeji-ee should work for ShimeLinux as well.

 ShimeLinux has been tested on the following Linux distributions and desktop environments: